MarkBroerkens/RoboND-slam/README.md

 ![ROS CI](https://github.com/MarkBroerkens/RoboND-localization/workflows/ROS%20CI/badge.svg)

 # Robot Localization
-Simulation of 4-wheeled robot with **skid steer drive** that localizes itself using Adaptive Montecarlo Localization (AMCL).
+Simulation of 2-wheeled robot with *differential drive** that localizes itself using Adaptive Montecarlo Localization (AMCL).

 You have two options to control the robot:
 * If the focus is on the terminal window you can use the keyboard to control the robot.
 See [Readme of the Teleoperation Package](https://github.com/MarkBroerkens/RoboND-localization/blob/main/teleop_twist_keyboard/README.md)